 I have only eaten BKT in Klang once, at a random shop, and it wasn’t very memorable, and I’m very happy with those I get from my hometown in KL, and I have to say, the random shops I visited in Penang offers very good BKT too!

-As far as I know, this is about the only place in Singapore that sells the Malaysian style BKT, this one is probably the main branch, they used to have a branch along Beach Road, which moved to the Rail Mall, it’s only this one now.
+This one is the main branch, they used to have a branch along Beach Road, which moved to the Rail Mall, and now it's along Tanjong Katong Road.

-There is a soup and dried version of BKT.
-The soup is herbal, obviously, and the ones at Leong Kee has got a good strong and thick herbal taste.
-If I am honest, it is not as good as many I have tried in Malaysia but it will do here in Singapore.
-I always scoff at dry BKT, when you come for BKT, or it’s the soup that matters.
+There were soup and dried versions of BKT, soup was herbal and had a good strong and thick herbal taste.
+If I am honest, it was not as good as many I have tried in Malaysia but it will do here in Singapore.
+I always scoff at dry BKT, when you come for BKT, as it’s the soup that matters.
 I would gulp the soup down, fill my bowl of rice with soup, so it’s soup soup and more soup.

-To my surprise, the dried BKT here at Leong Kee is brilliant!
-In fact, I’d say it’s better than the soup version!
-Swimming in a dark sauce that is slightly spicy, just enough of a kick to use the word “spicy”, it is tasty and delicious, in fact, it is more sweet than spicy.
-It also has some “twisted octopus” bits, twirls of dried octopus that is delicious.
+To my surprise, the dried BKT here at Leong Kee was brilliant!
+In fact, I’d say it was better than the soup version!
+Swimming in a dark sauce that was slightly spicy, just enough of a kick to use the word “spicy”, it was delicious; in fact, it was more sweet than spicy.
+It also had some “twisted octopus” bits, twirls of dried octopus that was really good.

-The pork ribs served on both the soup and dried versions and nice, tender and delicious.
-Meat came of the bones easily and very good.
+The pork ribs served on both the soup and dried versions were tender and delicious.
+Meat came off the bones easily.

 Other items that you usually order with a BKT would be peanuts, fried fritters, salted vegetables, and maybe some small intestines.
 These are usually similar in all places, the small intestines here were a little bit on the tough side, served in thicker soup or sauce.